thomasreynolds4881/thomasreynolds4881/README.md

 - ⚡ Fun fact: ...
 -->
 - My pronouns are he/him
-- I'm currently looking for a software job
+- Currently looking for a software job
 - I believe in Python supremacy 🛐🛐🛐

-Hello!
-I'm a recent Computer Science and Data Analytics graduate from Drake University.
-My skillset includes over four years of experience with several programming languages, frameworks, and theoretical aspects of computer science.
-I've also worked in the IT field, in which I've gained valuable experience working with end users and honing my general troubleshooting skills.
-I'm looking forward to deepening my computing knowledge and want to work as a full-stack software developer!
+- Can solve a Rubik's cube in like 20 seconds
+- Message me if you have a project I could work on !!

 _Email: treynolds3610@gmail.com_